jigisha1905/JS-Learning/readme.md

 **Object-Oriented and Functional**:
 JavaScript supports multiple paradigms, such as object-oriented programming and functional programming, offering flexibility to developers.

-## A brief overview of fundamental JavaScript concepts.
+## A brief overview of fundamental JavaScript concepts:

 **Variables**: